A Static Optimality Transformation with Applications to Planar Point Location: Notation

-Note that a statically optimal structure is not given the frequency function $f$ or any weights in advance.
+Note that a statically optimal structure is given neither the frequency function $f$ nor any weights in advance, in particular, the structure does not need to be static.

-We provide a simple method to transform a biased query structure into a statically optimal structure, subject to a few technical requirements.
-The main such requirement is that we should be able to construct the biased query structure not just on the set $S$ but on any subset $S'$ of $S$.
-For a data structure constructed to work on such a subset, we wish to have it perform as quickly as a biased structure on $S$ for any query to an element in $S'$, and to report in $O(\log n)$ time if the query is in some (unknown) element of $S \setminus S'$.
+We provide a simple method for making a biased location query structure statically optimal, assuming a few technical conditions.
+The main such condition is that we should be able to construct the biased query structure not just on the set $S$, but on any subset $S'$ of $S$.
+We require that a location query structure for $S'$ performs as quickly as a biased structure for $S$ when a region in $S'$ is queried, and that it reports failure in $O(\log n)$ time if the query lies outside of $S'$.
 Formally: